 Is Social Media for marketing or customer service?

-In many organisations Marketing often initiates the use of social media but the internal set-up and support is often aimed at publishing promotional and brand content, rather than dealing with incoming customer service enquiries.
+In many organisations there can be confusion over who owns social media.
+Marketing often initiates the use of social media but the internal set-up and support is often aimed at publishing promotional and brand content, rather than dealing with incoming customer service enquiries.

 At a very low volume of messages a marketing team may be able to monitor and field enquiries to the contact centre, but they can quickly become overwhelmed as volume grows.
 There simply may not be the resources in place within a marketing team to monitor messages or have the level of knowledge to be able to respond effectively.